Sparse Autoencoders Learn Monosemantic Features in Vision-Language Models: Additional results on monosemanticity

-We report in Table~\ref{tab:clipclip_mean}, the average ($\pm$ std) monosemanticity scores across neurons for the two SAE variants, attached at different layers and for increasing expansion factors.
+We report in Tables~\ref{tab:clipdino_mean} and~\ref{tab:clipdino_comp}, the average ($\pm$ std), \high{best} and \worst{worst} monosemanticity scores across neurons for the two SAE variants, attached at different layers and for increasing expansion factors.
 Although average scores remain similar when increasing expansion factor, we observe a high increase between the original layer and an SAE with expansion factor $\varepsilon=1$.
+The best scores get consistentely better as expansion factor gets increased.

+Until now, our analysis has focused on SAEs trained on CLIP ViT-L activations, evaluated using the MS score computed from embeddings produced by the DINOv2 image encoder $E$.
+To broaden this investigation, we now consider SAEs trained on activations from SigLIP SoViT-400m.
+As an alternative image encoder $E$, we adopt CLIP ViT-B for evaluation.

-Tables~\ref{tab:clipdino_mean} and~\ref{tab:clipdino_comp} show average, \high{best} and \worst{worst} MS computed using DINOv2 ViT-B as the vision encoder $E$.
-Even more distinctively than in previous setup, the neurons from SAEs score better compared to the ones originally found in the model.
+Tables~\ref{tab:clipclip_mean} and~\ref{tab:clipclip_comp} show average, \high{best} and \worst{worst} MS computed using CLIP ViT-B as the vision encoder $E$.
+Even though less distinctively than in original setup, the neurons from SAEs still score better compared to the ones originally found in the model.

-In Tables~\ref{tab:siglipclip_mean} and~\ref{tab:siglipclip_comp}, we report MS statistics for SAEs trained for SigLIP SoViT-400m model.
+In Tables~\ref{tab:siglipclip_mean} and~\ref{tab:siglipclip_comp}, we report MS statistics for SAEs trained for SigLIP SoViT-400m model computed using CLIP ViT-B as the vision encoder $E$.
 The results highly resemble the ones for CLIP ViT-L model.

-Finally, in Figure~\ref{fig:allneuronscomp} we plot MS across single neurons.
-We consider setups in which (a) neurons of CLIP ViT-L are evaluated with CLIP ViT-B as the image encoder $E$, (b) neurons of CLIP ViT-L are evaluated with DINOv2 ViT-B as $E$, and (c) neurons of SigLIP SoViT-400m are evaluated with CLIP ViT-B as $E$.
+In Figure~\ref{fig:allneuronscomp} we plot MS across single neurons.
+We consider setups in which (a) neurons of CLIP ViT-L are evaluated with DINOv2 as the image encoder $E$, (b) neurons of CLIP ViT-L are evaluated with CLIP ViT-B as $E$, and (c) neurons of SigLIP SoViT-400m are evaluated with CLIP ViT-B as $E$.
 In all three cases SAE neurons are more monosemantic compared to the original neurons of the models.
 It shows that MS results are consistent across different architectures being both explained and used as $E$.